farao-community/rao-training/README.md

 ## Preventive RAO
 1. Create a CRAC with a preventive, an outage, and a curative instant
-2. Create a preventive CNEC on line "NNL2AA1  BBE3AA1  1", limit it to -500/+500 MW
+2. Create an optimized preventive CNEC on line "NNL2AA1  BBE3AA1  1", limit it to -500/+500 MW
 3. Run RAO, what happens?
-4. Create a network action (PRA) that closes "NNL2AA1  BBE3AA1  1"
+4. Create a network action (PRA) that closes "NNL2AA1  BBE3AA1  2"
 5. Run RAO, what happens?

 ## N-1 curative RAO